pnguyen215/shell/README.md

   - `shell::fzf_current_zip_attachment [-n]`

 - **`shell::fzf_send_telegram_attachment`**
-  Uses fzf to interactively select one or more files from a folder (default: current directory), and sends them as attachments via the Telegram Bot API by reusing send_telegram_attachment.
+  Uses fzf to interactively select one or more files from a folder (default: current directory), and sends them as attachments via the Telegram Bot API by reusing shell::send_telegram_attachment.

   - _Parameters_: